Help Centre

 • Layer 5 — Explainability: Every finding gets a plain-English explanation and reviewer note for non-technical auditors.

-Optional Layer 6: STAT-008 AI-enhanced perplexity scoring (Pro+ opt-in).
+Optional Layer 6: STAT-008 AI-enhanced perplexity scoring (paid plans, opt-in).
 Sends code to Anthropic API for semantic analysis.
 A privacy banner warns you before enabling.
 Off by default.

 What programming languages are supported?